A martingale representation theorem and valuation of defaultable securities: Decomposition of -martingales stopped at

 \section{Decomposition of $\mathbb G$-martingales stopped at $\tau$}

-This section provides the complete, explicit, and general form for the equation (\ref{GmartingaleRepresentation}).
-To this end, we need to define the relationship between $(\mathbb F, \tau)$ and $\mathbb G$, and recall some notation that will be used throughout the rest of the paper.
+This section provides the complete, explicit, and general form for (\ref{GmartingaleRepresentation}) or equivalently (\ref{RiskDecomposition}).
+To this end, we need to define the relationship between $(\mathbb F, \tau)$ and $\mathbb G$, and recall notation that will be used throughout the rest of the paper.
 Throughout the paper, we denote